NangoHQ/nango/docs/docs/quickstart.md

 # Quickstart: Add Nango to your app

 :::tip
 Just want to see Nango in Action?
-Check out our [1 minute demo video](introduction.md#demo)
+Check out our [1min demo video](introduction.md#demo)
 :::

 Follow these 4 steps to run OAuth flows with Nango in your app in 15 minutes.